 Most attribution platforms rely on Google’s enormous cookie pool as the single largest piece of their attribution solutions.
 Without this piece, at least in the short term, clients relying on robust attribution systems will have issues.

-The good news for marketers is that they still have some time to get ready for this change, as Google does not plan to kill the cookie until they have settled on a new approach that “addressed the needs of users, publishers, and advertisers” (*Google Announcement).
-Regardless of the methodology they settle on, messaging users in a one-to-one manner via third-party cookies will likely not be possible anymore.
+Messaging users in a one-to-one manner via third-party cookies will not be scalable anymore.
 This means that digital budget distributions and the tactics used will need adjustment in this cookie-less world.
-Fusion92 has been preparing for this inevitable ecosystem shift via our partnerships that allow us to activate within the leading cookie-lees channels and tactics.
-Additionally, first-party audiences will become king in this new world either by working through the strong relationships we have developed with the walled gardens and their data sources, helping our clients better utilize their own first-party data or working with more of the the top publishers in the industry.
+Fusion92 has been preparing for this inevitable ecosystem shift via our partnerships that allow us to activate within the leading cookie-less channels and tactics, as well as working with platforms that have been working on creating alternatives to third-party cookies.
+These options, primarily Unified ID 2.0, will be a boon to the open Internet for two reasons: 1) eliminates the cookie syncing problem which hurt scale and 2)consumer information will not be identifiable and will control how their data is shared.
+Additionally, first-party audiences will become king in this new world either by working through the strong relationships we have developed with the walled gardens and their datasources, helping our clients better utilize their own first-party data or continuing to work with our platforms on targeting options without the cookie.
 We will help our clients come up with the right strategies to ensure we continue to deliver business results that improve their bottom line.